Security builder & leader

 The Importance of Feeling Secure - illustration

 Feeling secure is different from being secure.
-Cybersecurity professionals usually interpret this phrase as a reminder that enterprises often merely pay lip service to security without actually taking measures to improve it.
-The inverse of the situation is also true: Merely being secure is often insufficient if the subject doesn’t *feel *secure.
+Cybersecurity professionals usually interpret this as a warning that enterprises pay lip service to security without acting on it.
+The inverse is just as important.
+As we automate and outsource more of our defenses, the gap between what’s protected and what feels protected widens.
+Merely being secure is often insufficient if the subject doesn’t feel secure.

 Feeling Secure vs. Being Secure

-In the essay In Praise of Security Theater, Bruce Schneier emphasized that “security is both a reality and a feeling.”
+Back in 2007, Bruce Schneier wrote In Praise of Security Theater, arguing that “security is both a reality and a feeling.”
+That tension hasn’t eased.
 He explained:

 “The reality of security is mathematical, based on the probability of different risks and the effectiveness of different countermeasures. […] But security is also a feeling, based on individual psychological reactions to both the risks and the countermeasures.
 And the two things are different: You can be secure even though you don’t feel secure, and you can feel secure even though you’re not really secure.”

-Bruce brought up the example of RFID bracelets being placed on newborns to alert the hospital if the infant is abducted.
-The bracelets are used even though the chance of such incidents is very low.
-Yet, the “bracelets are a low-cost way to ensure that the parents are more relaxed when their baby was out of their sight.”
-In this case, there’s a benefit to making people *feel *secure even if the measure does not address a meaningful risk.
+Bruce brought up the example of hospitals placing RFID bracelets on newborns to alert staff if someone removes the infant.
+The chance of abduction is very low, yet the “bracelets are a low-cost way to ensure that the parents are more relaxed when their baby was out of their sight.”
+Making people feel secure has value even when the measure doesn’t address a meaningful risk.

-You can listen to Bruce discuss this concept in his TED video below as well:
+You can listen to Bruce discuss this concept in his TEDx video below:

 The Importance of Feeling Secure